MouhamedSala7/Cognifyz_Intern-dataAnalysis/README.md

     - We studied whether higher-priced restaurants are more likely to offer online delivery and table booking.
     - This analysis helped identify if higher pricing influences the availability of these services.

----

-- Run the analysis scripts provided for each task.

-## Results
-- Results for each task are documented in the form of visualizations and summary statistics in the `Results` folder.